e-picas/bash-utils/man/MANPAGE.7.md

 an option (short or long) and its argument: `-o=arg` or `--option=arg`.

-### Script's arguments

-The library handles by default the following arguments:

--   **version** to get the name and version number of the script
--   **about** to get a long information string about the script (license, sources ...)
--   **help** to get the full help information of script's usage
--   **usage** to get the short help information of script's usage (its *synopsis*).

-The output of the informational arguments listed above are constructed using the `CMD_...` environment variables you may define for each script.

-You can define your own arguments by overriding the `common_arguments()` method or build a new loop over script's arguments:

-    case "$1" in
-        arg) ... ;;
-    esac

 ### Technical points

 The library uses the following *Bash* options by default: